-The screen shot from the Nebraska Broadband Map to the right shows broadband availability in Rock and Holt Counties.
+The screenshots from the Nebraska Broadband Map on the following page show broadband availability in Rock and Holt Counties.

 The BEAD Challenge Process will greatly impact the distribution of broadband funding in Nebraska.
 In order to ensure that funding is directed to areas that are unserved, Nebraskans, local governments, economic development districts, and nonprofits must be involved in the challenge process.
 Local governments and economic development districts have an opportunity can educate their residents on the challenge process and to organize and submit challenges.
 This process needs to be streamlined and made user friendly to encourage maximum participation.
 In addition to local governments and economic development districts, challenges may be submitted from nonprofit organizations and broadband service providers.